Email editors

 🚧

-Please bear in mind that you cannot use bold, italics, other special formatting, or HTML/CSS code in the subject line in the Visual Builder.
+Bold, italics, special formatting, and HTML/CSS aren't supported in the subject line in the visual builder.

 Personalization

-Both the Visual builder and the HTML builder allow you to insert personalized customer or event attributes (such as name) or vouchers.
-These are inserted using the Jinja code.
+Both the visual builder and HTML builder support personalized customer or event attributes — such as name — and vouchers, inserted using Jinja code.
+Generate Jinja snippets from the Personalization pane.

 Personalization tags